hrc2/hrc2.github.io/Workflow.md

 ### Create a Pull Request

-This is easiest done online on github.com, but there is a `git pull-request` CLI API, which is a little annoying to use.
-If someone figures it out, please add here.
+This is easiest done online on github.com.
+There is a `git pull-request` CLI API, which is a little annoying to use and gets you halfway there.
+If someone figures out a good CLI version, please add the information here.

 ### To stay up-to-date with the master branch